tangziyi001/Spartina-Online-Judge/README.md

 # NYU Competitive Programming Team Website

 ## Overview
 This website serves to display team info, meeting schedule, submission tutorial and weekly/monthly/annually contest ranking.
 The first three parts above will be static pages built with front-end frameworks.
 The fourth part integrates API from popular online-judges.
 The fifth part integrates database.
 There are two types of users: one is team member and the other is coach.
 Team member is allowed to access contest ranking.
-Coach is allowed to add meeting notification, sample problems, and contest ID of [vjudge contest platform](http://acm.hust.edu.cn/vjudge/contest/toListContest.action) so that the results of programming team's weekly practice contests can be automatically integrated to the ranking database of this website.
+Coach is allowed to add meeting notification and contest ID of [vjudge contest platform](http://acm.hust.edu.cn/vjudge/contest/toListContest.action) so that the results of programming team's weekly practice contests can be automatically integrated to the ranking database of this website.

 ## Data Model

-Minimally, we'll have to store Users, Contest, Notification and Sample Problem.
+Minimally, we'll have to store Users, Contest, Member and Notification.

-* User has username and password
+* User has username, password and identity (member or coach).
-* Contest have id and a ranking list, which contains the name and scores of all participants of a certain contest.
+* Contest has id and a ranking list, which contains the name and scores of all participants of a certain contest.
 The contest data is retrieved from [vjudge contest platform](http://acm.hust.edu.cn/vjudge/contest/toListContest.action).
-* Notification has title and content.
+* Member has name and score gathered from all contests.
-* Sample Problem will be specified by API from online-judges.
+* Notification has title, content and author.

 First draft schema:

 ```javascript